 - An enticing balance of ancient influences including Nordic instrumentation and Eurasian throat singing.

-- With metal variants of these songs to release shortly and a proven track record fusing metal with neofolk, Draugablikk has set the stage for exciting things to come.
+- With metal variants of these songs to release shortly and a proven track record fusing metal with neofolk, Draugablíkk has set the “stage on fire.”

-- It can be difficult to discern the Nordic instrumentation like talharpa from the Eastern horse head fiddle (moorin khur).
+- It can be difficult to discern some of the Nordic instrumentation like the talharpa from the Eastern horse head fiddle (moorin khur).

 Draugablíkk succeeds in conjuring the sleeping ghosts of these ancient battles in a captivating release that stands strongly on its own as an evocative neofolk EP whilst inspiring eager anticipation of the upcoming metal cut.
 Draugablíkk excels in this blend of harsh amplified instrumentation built upon a neofolk skeleton, as adeptly seen on their 2020 album NÍU: Blood of the Amali (Ásaland Metal Cut), so in short, what is bound to be ferocious, already has good bones.

 Draugablikk’s Wolves of Hyrkania (Aujum Unplugged) EP is available to stream now on all music platforms courtesy of Legendo music, with the Gothunni Metal Cut due for release June 11.
-In addition, we have added our favorite Hyrkania tracks to our Spotify playlist Newest Neofolk (updated every Friday.)
+In addition, we have added our favorite Hyrkania tracks to our Spotify playlist Neofolk Next (updated weekly.)

 Would you like a weekly summary from Kurgan Compass?